-As I sit around the table at the beach, I have asked some of my believing friends one of questions that Jesus asked Pharisees.
+As I sit around the table at the beach, I have asked some of my believing friends one of the questions that Jesus asked Pharisees.
 The Pharisees sought to test Jesus, and a group of religious leaders were asking Him questions.
 Jesus answered questions, and then posed His own questions to them.
 Today, we will look carefully at those questions.

 The Spirit and Scripture.
-David said many things during his lifetime, but on some occasions the Holy Spirit of God moved Him to write under the inspiration of God.
+David said many things during his lifetime, but on some occasions the Holy Spirit of God moved him to write under the inspiration of God.
 In this case, David spoke in the Spirit.
-We know from 2 Timothy 3:16, page 1864, that all Scripture has been breathed by God (“inspired”).
-We also know from 2 Peter 2:20-21, page 1901 that the Holy Spirit caused men to speak from God.
+We know from 2 Timothy 3:16, that all Scripture has been breathed by God (“inspired”).
+We also know from 2 Peter 1:20-21, that the Holy Spirit caused men to speak from God.
 In short, God used men to write the Bible, and preserved those human authors from error by His divine power.
 Here, David in the Holy Spirit, calls the coming Messiah his Lord.
 The Jews could not understand how this future son of David could be the Lord of David during David’s life time.
-The Jews were very familiar with the prophecy of David concerning a future king, and if they understood what Jesus was saying, they would also have an idea right here about one God existing in three divine Persons: Father, Son and Holy Spirit.
+The Jews were very familiar with the prophecy of David concerning a future king, and if they understood what Jesus was saying, they would also have had an idea right here about one God existing in three divine Persons: Father, Son and Holy Spirit.
 This passage clearly teaches the trinity of God.
 We see the Holy Spirit, as God, moving David to testify about the Lord.
 Jesus is the Lord who will be a physical descendant of David when Christ takes flesh.
 The Father will make the enemies of Christ the footstool of Christ.
 Therefore, for everyone with ears to hear, Jesus had just provided a clear example of the Trinity.
 One eternal God, existing in Father, Son and Holy Spirit, as separate, but united, Persons.

 No More Questions.
-Jesus had decisively stumped His opponents and silenced them ( Matthew 22:46, page 1542).
+Jesus had decisively stumped His opponents and silenced them ( Matthew 22:46).
 Recently I have met several people who think they are going to heaven, but deny that Jesus was God in the flesh.
 In fact, they deny that Jesus was God at all.
 They view Him as only the Son of God, and mean Jesus was something less than God.
 Jesus intends for everyone to accept Him as God in the flesh, who loved us, and gave His life so that He would forgive our sins by dying for them on the cross.
 He died and paid the death penalty for my sins.
 He did that as God, and forgave my sins as only God can forgive sins.
 Jesus loves you and wants you to understand that He was God long before He became flesh and dwelt among us in real human flesh.
-He took flesh because He love us, and fulfilled His plan to dies for us, as complete and total payment for our sins.
+He took flesh because He loves us, and fulfilled His plan to die for us, as complete and total payment for our sins.
 He rose from the dead to live with us forever.
-In the same way, He will raise us from the dead, or meet us in the air if we are alive when He returns in the clouds to receive His own, and resurrect the dead in Christ (1 Thessalonians 4:13-18, pages 1849-1850).
+In the same way, He will raise us from the dead, or meet us in the air if we are alive when He returns in the clouds to receive His own, and resurrect the dead in Christ (1 Thessalonians 4:13-18).

 So we learn more about Jesus and the Psalms today.